thingsboard/thingsboard.github.io/docs/iot-gateway/integration-with-telegram-bot.md

 [The BotFather](https://telegram.me/botfather) is the main bot that will help you to [create](https://core.telegram.org/bots#6-botfather) new bots and change their settings.

 Once the creation of the bot is finished, you can generate an authorization token for your new bot.
-The token is a string along the lines of **'110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw'** that is required to authorize the bot.
+The token is a string that looks like this - **'110201543:AAHdqTcvCH1vGWJxfSeofSAs0K5PALDsaw'** that is required to authorize the bot.
 After that you can start to configure Rest API Call extension.

 Prerequisites :